tchwork/debug-bundle/Dumping-PHP-Data-en.md

 framework provides JSON representations that follow the format described above.

-This class inherits from the `Dumper` class, itself inheriting from the `Walker` class, all three distributed under the LGPL terms.
+This class inherits from the `Dumper` class, itself inheriting from the `Walker` class, all three distributed under the Apache 2.0 / GPLv2.0 terms.

 `Walker` is an abstract class that implements the mechanism to generically traverse any PHP variable, taking internal references into account, recursive